 The goal of the book is very practical.
 To equip you with a solid understanding of what is AI and provide you with decision-making tools that will allow you to chart a plan of action for your team that takes into account and exploits what AI technologies coupled with messaging platforms can offer.

 The book is divided in broadly three sections.
 Firstly, we provide an introduction to AI and a way to think of AI-powered applications that will stand us in good stead now and in the future.
 We then turn our focus to the application of AI in the workplace, with a specific emphasis on how conversational collaboration platforms motivate and facilitate the introduction of AI-powered applications.

 Finally, we deal with the strategic thinking that is required to help you build your own AI-powered workplace by looking at useful principles and methods to develop strategies around data and AI in general.
 We close with a look at the ethical issues that are raised by the use of AI and discuss some of the guidelines that are being developed to tackle those.

 The time to join this particular revolution is now.
 Organisations that create effective strategies of how they can redefine how they do work by exploiting AI-powered solutions will be able to more effectively tackle the challenges that the complex world we live in will inevitably presents us with.
 My hope is that the AI-Powered Workplace will accelerate your understanding of the space and give you a head start.

-My book will be released on the 28th December is available to pre-order via the following link:
+My book was released on the 28th December is available to order via the below link: